Lausanne Collegiate School: Admissions

-Teachers

-As of April 2008, Barry Gilmore taught English and international studies.
-A published author with Heinemann, Gilmore has written on engaging students in discussing English literature (How to Get Students Discussing Books—And Much More, January 2006), which was favorably reviewed by the Journal of Adolescent & Adult Literacy.

 Student body

-For the 2021-2022 academic year, Lausanne had 875 students enrolled (280 in the lower school, 230 in the middle school, and 365 in the upper school).
-Discounting parents, Lausanne students are from 68 different nations:
+In 2026, Lausanne self-reported 900 students enrolled (280 in the lower school, 250 in the middle school, and 370 in the upper school) with pupils from 74 different nations.

 In summer 2006, Lausanne developed its own house system for middle-schoolers; the sub-units were named Cottingham, Lendenwood, Massey, and Monmouth.

-In 2020, arising from the widespread Black Lives Matter movement, concerns about inequity, and the 2020–21 United States racial unrest, Lausanne formed a task force with the purpose of creating an inclusive environment at the school.
+In 2020, arising from the Black Lives Matter movement, concerns about inequity, and the 2020–21 United States racial unrest, Lausanne formed a task force with the purpose of creating an inclusive environment at the school.
 Lausanne, whose "student population was nearly 50% people of color — and among the highest percentages for a Memphis independent school", was spurred by alumni who felt the school wasn't doing enough to hire non-whites (who by February 2021 only amounted to 11% of the staff), and needed to only contract with similarly inclusive vendors.